Understanding how to help

 Even if a young person doesn’t admit to using or experiencing issues with their substance use or even if your young person finds this type of conversation too difficult, experiencing effective communication and your attempts to support will increase the likelihood that they will eventually be able to talk honestly with you.

-YoDAA has developed a video to help you communicate your concerns to a young person about drugs for the first time.
-If you’ve tried in the past to raise your concerns and a young person doesn’t want to talk about their drug use, this video gives practical information on what you can do.
+YoDAA has developed the videos below to help you communicate your concerns to a young person about drugs for the first time, and to share practical information on what you can do if you have already tried to raise your concerns but your young person doesn’t want to talk about their use.

 Choose somewhere the young person feels safe and comfortable, and make sure your tone and body language are open and warm.